JNRowe/rdial/README.rst

 * configobj_
 * tabulate_

+The following are necessary for Python 2 users:

+* unicodecsv_

 It should work with any version of Python_ 2.6 or newer.
 If ``rdial`` doesn't work with the version of Python you have installed, file an issue_ and I'll endeavour to fix it.